Callan-Rubakov Effect and Higher Charge Monopoles

 The zero-modes of the abelian Dirac operator in the canonical gauge are solved for in \cite{Brennan:2021ucy}.
-They are somewhat cumbersome due to the fact that they involve Clebsh-Gordon coefficients for products of three $SU(2)$ representations, but can be simplified by a coordinate independent gauge transformation.
-Adapting the computation there, we find that the spectrum of the Dirac operator can be written \eq{ \psi_{\mu_a}^{(k,m)}=\frac{U(\theta,\phi)}{r}e^{i(m-q_a/2) \phi} \qquad j_a=\frac{|q_a|-1}{2} } where again $ d^j_{m,q}(\theta)$ is a small Wigner-$D$ function.
+They are somewhat cumbersome due to the fact that they involve Clebsh-Gordon coefficients, but can be simplified by a coordinate independent gauge transformation.
+Adapting the computation, we find that the spectrum of the Dirac operator can be written \eq{ \psi_{\mu_a}^{(k,m)}=\frac{U(\theta,\phi)}{r}e^{i(m-q_a/2) \phi} \qquad j_a=\frac{|q_a|-1}{2} } where again $ d^j_{m,q}(\theta)$ is a small Wigner-$D$ function.